Sunday, June 16, 2024

 The last place on Commercial Street was the Citgo gas station.
 It was part owned by my grandfather and it's the place where I think I had my first job pumping gas.
 Back then it was always a job finding where the filler on cars was.
 Sometimes it was behind the license plate and on some cars it was behind the rear tail light.
 Gas at that time was about 30 cents.
 You could easily fill your tank for $5.

-Thorndike also had it's own grammer school which was on the corner of Main Street and Commercial Street.
+Thorndike also had it's own grammar school which was on the corner of Main Street and Commercial Street.
 It's where I spent my first eight years of school.
 Back then we had double classes which meant that two grades would be in the same classroom, like first and second grades.
 The teacher would teach to one grade and then give them work to do while she taught the othe grade.
 I remember we could walk home for lunch before returning to school by one o'clock.
-That would never be allowed now!
+I was a crossing guard so it was my job to stop traffic and keep everyone in line.
+There were lunches at the school but only for the bus students.
+We also had a milk break in the morning.
+A glass bottle of milk costed three cents back then.

 I have fond memories "hanging out" on Commercial Street.
 There was no internet or cell phones back then.
 We would usually sit on the grass near St. Joe's club just talking or maybe playing cards.
 It was a much simpler time back then.
 Sometimes I wish we could have a reunion of the "Thorndike boys" but I don't think that will ever happen.